weaveworks/weave/weavedns/README.md

 ### Supplying the domain search path

-By default, Docker will provide containers with a `/etc/resolv.conf` that matches that for the host.
+By default, Docker provides containers with a `/etc/resolv.conf` that matches that for the host.
 In some circumstances, this may include a DNS search path, which will break the nice "bare names resolve" property above.

 Therefore, when starting containers with `docker run` instead of `weave run`, you will usually want to supply a domain search path so